-If handwashing facilities are not feasible, TAMIU is required to provide either an antiseptic cleanser in conjunction with a clean cloth/paper towels, antiseptic towelettes or waterless disinfectant.
+If handwashing facilities are not feasible, TAMIU shall provide either an antiseptic cleanser in conjunction with a clean cloth/paper towel, antiseptic towelettes or waterless disinfectant.
 If these alternatives are used, then the hands are to be washed with soap and running water as soon as feasible.